CodeYourFuture/curriculum/content/js2/blocks/response/index.md

     2='Explain when an event listener is called'
 +++

-As a user, we interact with elements in a user interface.
+As a user, we interact with the elements on a web page.
 We _click_ on buttons, _input_ text, _submit_ forms etc.

 To react to an event, we can declare a function that we want to run whenever a certain event occurs.
-We can name this function `handleKeyup`.
+We call this function an **event handler**.
+In the example below, we call this function `handleKeyup`:

 ```js {linenos=table, hl_lines=["3"] linenostart=1}
 const input = document.querySelector("input");